 Ceramic knives are extremely hard and can be wicked sharp while they resist staining and will never corrode.
 They also tend to protect foods like apples or lettuce from browning after cutting.
 This four-piece set included the knives you’ll use most often and comes with a knife block to keep them safe when not in use.

-This set includes a 3-inch paring knife, a 4 1/2-inch utility knife, a 5 1/2-inch santoku knife, and a6-inch chef’s knife.
+This set includes a 3-inch paring knife, a 4 1/2-inch utility knife, a 5 1/2-inch santoku knife, and a 6-inch chef’s knife.
 The knives in this set have black handles and white blades, but two other color options are also available.
 The block is made from sturdy, attractive bamboo.

 Because ceramic blades are brittle, these should not be used for prying around bones, for cutting frozen or super-hard foods, or for aggressive chopping.
 They can also break if dropped on a hard surface.
 For sharpening, these can be sent back to Kyocera, or you’ll need a sharpener that is specifically made for sharpening ceramic blades.
 These should be hand washed.